jalkoby/squasher/README.md

 ## Requirements

-It works and was tested on Ruby 2.0+ and Rails 3.1+.
+It works and was tested on Ruby 2.0+ and ActiveRecord 3.1+.
 It also requires a valid development configuration in `config/database.yml`.
 If an old migration inserted data (created ActiveRecord model records) you will lose this code in the squashed migration, **BUT** `squasher` will ask you to leave a tmp database which will have all data that was inserted while migrating.
 Using this database you could add that data as another migration, or into `config/seed.rb` (the expected place for this stuff).

 ## Changelog